dimenerno/dimenerno.github.io/_posts/2025-02-09-godel-lucas-penrose-en.md

 #### 1.2.2. $T$

-The most promising formal definition of $T$ is **Tarski's typed truth definition**.
-Whilst Tarski's typed truth definition is a syntactic rather than semantic definition, it is suitable for the purposes of the present discussion.
+The most promising formal definition of $T$ is **Tarski's typed truth definition**. while Tarski's typed truth definition is a syntactic rather than semantic definition, it is suitable for the purposes of the present discussion.
 Tarski's definition consists of axioms including the following:

 - $\forall x : \mathrm{Sent}(x) \rightarrow (T(\hat{\lnot} x) \leftrightarrow \lnot T(x))$